jeremybmerrill/beauvoir/README.md

 Name
 ----
 Beauvoir is named after [Simone de Beauvoir](http://en.wikipedia.org/wiki/Simone_de_Beauvoir), a feminist author best known for _The Second Sex), which Wikipeida describes as "a detailed analysis of women's oppression and a foundational tract of contemporary feminism."
+Hopefully Beauvoir (the Gem) will have some effect by assisting computational efforts to shed light on gender bias and discrimination.